-- I. Child protection legislation, policy and practice guidelines and decision-making are reviewed and amended to ensure effective safeguards and differential recognition of the unique rights of Aboriginal and Torres Strait Islander children to safe and stable connections to kin, culture and community. - 2.
-All governments increase investment to ensure access to community controlled holistic, best practice, intensive family support, preservation and reunification services tailored to vulnerable Aboriginal and Torres Strait Islander families to prevent abuse, neglect and removal of children to alternative care, and to promote family restoration where children have been removed. - 3.
-Mechanisms are established to enable Aboriginal and Torres Strait Islander community-controlled agencies, families and children to participate in all decisions relating to the care of Aboriginal and Torres Strait Islander children, particularly those relating to longer-term or permanent care.
+- I. Child protection legislation, policy and practice guidelines and decision-making are reviewed (periodically) to ensure effective and differential recognition of the unique rights of Aboriginal and Torres Strait Islander children to safe and stable connections to kin, culture, and community. - 2.
+Mechanisms are established to enable Aboriginal and Torres Strait Islander community-controlled agencies, families and children to participate in all decisions relating to the care of Aboriginal and Torres Strait Islander children, particularly those relating to longer-term or permanent care. - 3.
+All governments invest appropriately to provide access to early intervention, intensive family support and healing services for Aboriginal and Torres Strait Islander families to prevent abuse, neglect and removal of children to alternative care, and to promote family restoration where children have been removed.